Tahul/nuxt-edgedb/README.md

 })
 ```

 That's it!
-Your Nuxt project now has a database. ✨
+Your Nuxt project now have a database. ✨

 If you do not already have [EdgeDB](https://www.edgedb.com) installed on your machine, the install wizard will help you to install it.